Philosophy can and should give people the tools with which to sharpen their minds for the better.

 The Crito Project proceeds from two key beliefs:

 1) That education is the most cost-effective and successful mode of reform available to our society (we believe this to be an uncontroversial truth that too often goes unappreciated), and

 2) That universities have a real duty to seek out students in unconventional settings, specifically those whose lives stand at critical junctures, and who can benefit the most from access to the rigour, reflection and qualifications that higher learning brings about.

-In New York State, Bard College has run a prisoner degree program for over fifteen years.
-In that time over 500 inmates have graduated with honours; a remarkable achievement.
-Among these graduates, the rate of recidivism has dropped from the state-average of 68% to just under 2%.
-Their success is not only a lesson in the feasibility of delivering a degree level education within a prison environment, but it is also a startling testament to the power of higher education to transform people's lives for the better.
+In New York State, Bard College has run a prisoner degree program for twenty years.
+In that time over 400 inmates have graduated with honours and 2000 with Associate Degrees.
+One aspect of this remarkable achievement that has garnered a lot of attention is that, amongst its graduates, the rate of recidivism has dropped from the state-average of 63% to just under 2%.
+Bard College's success is not only a paradigm in the feasibility of delivering a degree level education within a prison environment, but also a startling testament to the power of higher education to transform people's lives for the better.

 Higher education in prison should not be seen solely through the lens of recidivism, however.
 The Crito Project's mission is to bring lasting and positive reform to the opportunities to be found in our prisons.
 We want to provide a first-class education to incarcerated students, as a means to achieving the only type of reform that is real and lasting, and common to everyone: reform on the level of an individual's concepts, self-esteem and life opportunities.